Homarechan/BOT-Haskell/README.md

 LINE BOT writen in Haskell

-This code is under developping
+This code is under developing

 ## Build